This is a followup to my previous post, “Not All ‘Choices’ Are Equal.”

 Training involves a process of limiting choices.
 I believe we need to be honest about the strictures we put around our dogs’ lives.
 And allowing too many choices about important behaviors can undo training.
 That balance is not as simple as it might seem.

-I am very interested in the choices you folks offer your dogs, how you do it, and whether you find that there is a price to pay.
+I am interested in the choices you folks offer your dogs, how you do it, and whether you find that they come with a price.
 Please comment!

 Copyright Eileen Anderson 2015

 |1.||↑||Giving the dog the choice to leave when there are other fun things to do is a free choice, but one that many—not all—trainers avoid offering.
 Think of the standard instructions for training a puppy or new dog.
 “Limit distractions.”|